What is it about?

 What has been done?

 Between 2011 and 2013 the thematic working group on languages in education and training focused on possible ways of improving language learning outcomes.
-It conducted a comparative analysis, subsequently drawing up a report on innovative, scientifically proven methods of speeding up language learning.
+They conducted a comparative analysis, subsequently drawing up a report on innovative, scientifically proven methods of speeding up language learning.
 The report's two main topics are: